Bazaruto Archipelago

 The Portuguese established their first settlement on Santa Carolina island in 1855.
 Initially an ivory trading post, the island was later used as a penal colony but was abandoned by the beginning of the 20th century.
 Interesting historical relics include a ruined 19th-century fort on Magaruque and a fully intact but non-operational 100-year-old lighthouse on Bazaruto.

-In 1971, the archipelago's five main islands and the surrounding ocean became Bazaruto National Park, which extends eastward from the coastline between Vilankulo and Inhassaro to cover some 1430 km2.
+In 1971, the archipelago's five main islands and the surrounding ocean became Bazaruto National Park, which extends eastward from the coastline between Vilanculos and Inhassaro to cover some 1430 km2.
 The three largest islands were formerly part of a peninsula that is thought to have separated from the mainland within the last 100 000 years.

 Islands